purcell/darcs-to-git/README.markdown

    stored in the repository and will be re-used for future imports.

-KNOWN ISSUES
+Known issues
 ------------

-When `darcs-to-git` pulls a conflicting patch it will revert the state of the repository to the state before the conflict. *THIS WILL ALSO REMOVE ANY LOCAL CHANGES TO YOUR REPOSITORY, INCLUDING GIT COMMITS!*
+When `darcs-to-git` pulls a conflicting patch it will revert the state of the repository to the state before the conflict. **This will also remove any local changes to your repository, including git commits!**
 You should therefore not commit to the branch you import to, but instead work in a different branch.
 You can rename your master branch after import using: